Generating cryptographically-strong random lattice bases and recognizing rotations of $\mathbb{Z}^n$: Introduction

 To be more precise, this problem can be stated in two different group-theoretic ways (the second being the formulation in \cite[\S 2]{LenstraSilverberg}).
 Let $\{b_1,\ldots,b_n\}$ denote a basis for $\L$ and let $B$ denote the $n\times n$ matrix whose $i$-th row is $b_i$:

-Alternatively, following \cite{GeisslerSmart} and \cite[\S 2]{LenstraSilverberg} we may suppose one is given a positive-definite symmetric matrix $G\in SL(n,\Z)$ (which we think of as the Gram matrix $BB^t$ of $\L$):
+Alternatively, following \cite{GeisslerSmart} and \cite[\S 2]{LenstraSilverberg} we may suppose one is given a positive-definite symmetric matrix $G\in SL(n,\Z)$ (which we think of as the Gram matrix $G=BB^t$ of $\L$):

 Clearly, Problem 1 reduces to Problem 2 with $G=BB^t$.
 Conversely, one can orthogonally diagonalize the matrix $G$ in Problem 2 as $G=PDP^t$ for some $P\in O(n)$ and diagonal matrix $D$ with positive diagonal entries.
-Then $B=PD^{1/2}$ solves the equation $G=BB^t$, and Problem 2 therefore reduces to Problem 1 (modulo technicalities we will not delve into, such as that the entries of $P$, $D$, and $B$ will in general be algebraic integers).
+Then $B=PD^{1/2}$ solves the equation $G=BB^t$, and Problem 2 therefore reduces to Problem 1 (modulo technicalities we will not delve into, such as that the entries of $P$, $D$, and $B$ may in general be irrational).

+In particular, by orthogonal diagonalization it is trivial to find a non-integral solution $M\in GL(n,\R)$ to Problem 2.
+However, imposing the constraint that $M\in GL(n,\Z)$ adds an intricate dose of number theory, since Problem 2a then becomes a class number problem:~indeed, in large dimensions $n$ there is a combinatorial explosion of possible $GL(n,\Z)$-equivalence classes.\footnote{For example, the $E_8$ lattice has a Gram matrix $G$ in $SL(8,\Z)$, but is not isometric to the $\Z^8$ lattice.
+In general the number of $GL(n,\Z)$-equivalence classes of such integral unimodular lattices grows faster than exponentially in $n$ \cite[Chapter 16]{CS}.}

 Both Problems 1 and 2 have inefficient solutions using sufficiently strong lattice basis reduction.
 For example, the given information is sufficient to determine whether or not all lattice vector norms are square-roots of integers, and an SVP solver can determine the shortest nonzero norm $\lambda_1(\L)$.
-If $\lambda_1(\L)\neq 1$, the lattice $\L$ is definitely not a rotation of $\Z^n$ and Problems 1 and 2 have negative solutions.
-However, if one finds a vector of norm 1 and all lattice norms are square-roots of integers, it is then easy to see (by subtracting multiples of this vector to obtain an orthogonal complement) that the dimension of the problem reduces from $n$ to $n-1$.
+If $\lambda_1(\L)\neq 1$, the lattice $\L$ is definitely not a rotation of $\Z^n$ and Problems 1a and 2a have negative solutions.
+However, if one finds a vector of norm 1 and all lattice norms are square-roots of integers, it is then easy to see (by subtracting multiples of this vector to obtain an orthogonal complement) that the dimension in Problems 1b and 2b reduces from $n$ to $n-1$.
+It was recently shown in \cite{recentlyshown} that Problem 2a is in the class NP$\cap$co-NP, using results of Elkies \cite{elkies} on characteristic vectors of lattices (see also \cite[\S9.6]{Gerstein}).

-We saw above that finding a non-integral solution $M\in GL(n,\R)$ to (\ref{LSQG}) is trivial, since one can orthogonally diagonalize $G$ and take the square-root of a positive diagonal matrix.
-However, imposing the constraint that $M\in GL(n,\Z)$ adds an intricate dose of number theory, since (\ref{LSQG}) then becomes a class number problem:~indeed, in large dimensions $n$ there is a combinatorial explosion of possible $GL(n,\Z)$-equivalence classes.\footnote{For example, the $E_8$ lattice has a Gram matrix $G$ in $SL(8,\Z)$, but is not equivalent to the $\Z^8$ lattice.
-In general the number of $GL(n,\Z)$-equivalence classes of such integral unimodular lattices grows faster than exponentially in $n$ \cite[Chapter 16]{CS}.} For that reason we split Problem 2 into two parts: